jlming6/code-guides/java/code-guide.md

     of bugs and security holes.
     * A third cost of implementing Serializable is that is increases the testing burden associated with releasing a new version of a class.

+* Avoid to use wildcard(*) in import.

+* Use breaks in switch statements.
+    * Bad case: Murmur Hash Function in common-utils.

+* Restrict side effects in expressions.
+    * The assignment operator, +=, ++, etc.
+    * Any other write operator.
+    * Too magic.